 Gas hedge trimmers are typically overkill for almost all homeowners, making electric options the only practical ones for most buyers.
 While you could opt for a corded electric hedge trimmer, a battery-powered model is always better.

-Aside from the standard difficulty of dragging an extension cord around with you, it’s common for people to cut through their own cords accidentally while trimming their hedges.
+Aside from the standard difficulty of dragging an extension cord around with you, it’s common for people to cut through their cords accidentally while trimming their hedges.

-Battery Powered Leaf Blower
+3) Battery Leaf Blower

 A cordless leaf blower is an excellent option for blowing leaves in a standard-sized yard.